MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/hosting-and-updating.md

 All extensions are distributed to users as a special archive \(`.zip`\) file with a `.crx` suffix.
 Extensions published to the Microsoft Edge Add-ons store are uploaded as `.zip` files.
 The publishing process automatically converts the `.zip` file into a `.crx` file.

-The following two scenarios don't require you to host your extension in the Microsoft Edge Add-ons store.
+The following two scenarios don't require you to publish your extension in the Microsoft Edge Add-ons store.

 *   Extensions distributed through the Enterprise policy.
 *   Unpacked extension directories from a local machine while in developer mode.